 Smartphones go with you everywhere.
 That means you’re probably doing most of your streaming, surfing and shopping on your mobile device.
 If you want to protect your privacy while doing those things on the go, a virtual private network for the iPhone is a must.

 With companies tracking your online activity to better cater their advertising to your tastes, your privacy is in doubt.
 A VPN can help by encrypting your internet traffic and masking your IP address from prying eyes.

 Understanding VPNs is harder than setting one up.
 It’s a topic we’re passionate about here at Cloudwards.net, and we have plenty of resources for those who want to go deeper into the subject — just look at our best VPN guide.
 For information on what a VPN is and how it works, read our what is a VPN article to get up to speed.

 There are a few great VPN options for iPhone — you can see our top five in our best VPN services for iPhone — but ExpressVPN is our favorite.
 If you’ve read our ExpressVPN review, that should come as no surprise.
-We didn’t just rate it the best for iPhone, but the best overall in our VPN reviews.

 It’s expensive, though.
 Thankfully, there are cheaper options.
 Private Internet Access and VyprVPN both made the cut in our picks for iPhone.
 You can learn more about them in our PIA review and VyprVPN review.
 You can see how VyprVPN stacks up against our top provider in our VyprVPN vs. ExpressVPN comparison, too.